anthonyharrison/sbomaudit/README.md

 | SPDX      | YAML      | .spdx.yaml         |
 | SPDX      | YAML      | .spdx.yml          |
 | CycloneDX | JSON      | .json              |

+The `--offline` option is used when the tool is used in an environment where access to external systems is not available.
+This means that some audit checks are not performed.

 ## Checks Performed